geobour98/geobour98.github.io/content/blog/slae64-1-bind-shell.md

     xor rdx, rdx            ; 0 value because of single protocol
 ```

-Then, in order to actulally execute the syscall, we run the following instruction:
+Then, in order to actually execute the syscall, we run the following instruction:

 ```nasm
     syscall                 ; exec socket syscall
 ```

-The `socket` syscall returns a file descriptor (`sockfd`), so we copy it to the `RDI` register, since the result of the syscall is saved in the `EAX` register by default.
+The `socket` syscall returns a file descriptor (`sockfd`), so we copy it to the `RDI` register, since the result of the syscall is saved in the `RAX` register by default.

 ```nasm
     mov rdi, rax            ; move sockfd (file descriptor) value into rdi